TimothyClaeys/pycose/docs/examples.rst

 Examples
 ========

-This page provides some examples on how to use the API to create different types of ``cose`` messages.
+This page provides some examples on how to use the API to create different types of ``pycose`` messages.

 COSE Encrypt0
 -------------